mulesoft-assets/template-sap2wday-organization-migration/README.md

 <!-- Run it (end) -->

 ## Running On Premises
-Fill in all the properties in one of the property files, for example in [mule.prod.properties](../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
-To follow the example, this will be `mule.env=prod`.
+Fill in all the properties in one of the property files, for example in mule.prod.properties and run your app with the corresponding environment variable to use it.
+To follow the example, use `mule.env=prod`.

-After this, to trigger the use case you just need to browse to the local http endpoint with the port you configured in your file.
-If this is, for instance, `9090` then you should browse to: `http://localhost:9090/migrateorganizations` and this will create a CSV report and send it to the mails set.
+After this, to trigger the use case you just need to browse to the local HTTP endpoint with the port you configured in your file.
+If the port is, for instance, `9090` then browse to: `http://localhost:9090/migrateorganizations`.
+Browsing to this endpoint causes the template to create a CSV report and send it to the email address you set.
 <!-- Running on premise (start) -->

 <!-- Running on premise (end) -->